 Sarah Guindre-Parker is a behavioral ecologist whose research integrates across ecology and physiology to understand how animals cope with changing environmental conditions.
-In particular, her research has focused on how fluctuating environments shape reproduction, survival, and life-history trade-offs.
-Sarah joined the team in the fall of 2017 as an NSERC Postdoctoral Fellow based at the University of Guelph (2017-2019) where she is co-supervised by Andrew McAdam.
-She plans to study how fluctuations in population density and food abundance have shaped the physiology and fitness of North American red squirrels (Tamiasciurus hudsonicus) as a part of the Kluane Red Squirrel Project.
-A long-term food-supplementation manipulation in our study population has eliminated the drastic fluctuations that typically occur in squirrel density, and Sarah plans to test whether this experimental selection alters physiology and fitness.
-Her work will also explore potential carryover effects of living under constant vs. fluctuating density by looking at parental and grandparental effects of density and food abundance on offspring growth, physiology, and fitness.
+Sarah was in the Dantzer Lab from 2017-2019 as an NSERC Postdoctoral Fellow based at the University of Guelph where she was co-supervised by Andrew McAdam.
+She studied how fluctuations in population density and food abundance have shaped the physiology and fitness of North American red squirrels (Tamiasciurus hudsonicus) as a part of the Kluane Red Squirrel Project.
+A part of this work looked at individual-variation in glucocorticoid responses to changes in population density and was published in Biology Letters.
+Sarah is now an Assistant Professor in the Department of Ecology, Evolution & Organismal Biology at Kennesaw State University but continues to collaborate with the Dantzer Lab and the Kluane Red Squirrel Project.